powerssl/powerssl/docs/powerssl-agent/powerssl-agent_run.md

 ### Options

 ```
-      --addr string                   GRPC address of API
+      --apiserver-addr string                   GRPC address of API server
+      --apiserver-insecure                      Use insecure communication
+      --apiserver-insecure-skip-tls-verify      Accepts any certificate presented by the server and any host name in that certificate
+      --apiserver-server-name-override string   It will override the virtual host name of authority
       --auth-token string                       Auth token
       --ca-file string                          Certificate authority file
   -h, --help                                    help for run
-      --insecure                      Use insecure communication
-      --insecure-skip-tls-verify      Accepts any certificate presented by the server and any host name in that certificate
-      --server-name-override string   It will override the virtual host name of authority
 ```

 ### Options inherited from parent commands